Apply for Aid

 First, don’t panic—it doesn’t mean you’ve done anything wrong.
 The U.S. Department of Education randomly selects about 35 percent of FAFSA filers for verification each year.

-If your file is selected, you’ll probably need to provide additional information to the College.
+If your file is selected, you’ll probably need to provide additional information to the University.
 Our Office of Student Financial Services will send you a request outlining the information that’s required.

 If income tax information is required, you must provide the information in one of two ways: